easydiffusion/sdkit/README.md

 ![t2i](https://raw.githubusercontent.com/Stability-AI/stablediffusion/main/assets/stable-samples/txt2img/768/merged-0006.png)

 # Why?
-The goal is to let you be productive quickly (at your AI art project), so it bundles Stable Diffusion along with commonly-used features (like GFPGAN for face restoration, RealESRGAN for upscaling, support for loading custom VAEs and hypernetworks etc).
+The goal is to let you be productive quickly (at your AI art project), so it bundles Stable Diffusion along with commonly-used features (like GFPGAN for face restoration, RealESRGAN for upscaling, k-samplers, support for loading custom VAEs and hypernetworks etc).

 Advanced features include a model-downloader (with a database of commonly used models), support for running in parallel on multiple GPUs, auto-scanning for malicious models etc.